flowkey/UIKit-cross-platform/docs/CONTRIBUTING.md

 ## Issues

-To report a bug, you can use [this template](https://github.com/flowkey/UIKit-cross-platform/issues/new?template=bug.md).
+To report a bug [click here](https://github.com/flowkey/UIKit-cross-platform/issues/new?template=bug.md).

 When you're starting to look into fixing a bug, create a WIP PR that you mention in the original issue.
 This way, we ensure that everyone interested can share their thoughts, and duplicate work is prevented.